 Nikole Gu?eti?a 2

 Proto – $$-$$$$

 This restaurant is an icon of Dubrovnik, known for serving perfectly executed, authentic seafood dishes.
 Open since 1886, it looks quite humble, but go inside and ask to be seated in the terrace dining room.
-Prices are high, but the set lunch menu, at $15, is a great deal.
+Prices are high, but the set lunch menu, at $15, is a great deal and you should definitely put this place on your list of places where to eat in Dubrovnik during your stay.
 If you want to taste old-style Dubrovnik cooking, this is the number-one place.